AshConnolly/BEM-ITCSS-Site-Boilerplate/README.md

 # Site Boilerplate

+Brad Frost's Atomic Design and Harry Robert's CSSGuidlines / ITCSS share the same fundamental approach - begin with simple elements / atoms and building up to complex groups of elements / molecules.
+This works in favor of the cascade and reduces CSS specificity issues.

 Site Boilerplate (for IE 9 and upwards) utilizing the following principles:
 * [Atomic Design](http://patternlab.io/)
 * Object-oriented SCSS for modular development